-Canada's cultural sector is undergoing rapid and intensive transformation, creating an exciting opportunity for leaders who are committed to and passionate about strengthening this field.
+Canada's arts and culture sector is undergoing rapid transformation, creating an exciting opportunity for leaders who are committed to and passionate about strengthening this field.

 What does the program offer?

 Cultural Leadership includes four on-site intensives (three in Banff, one in Montreal) as well as workshops, seminars, and projects that may take place virtually or across Canada.
 The seven-month program features applied learning, small group work, reflective practice, large group forums, interactive processes, lectures, and case-study analysis.

-The program director and facilitator will be with participants throughout the year as learning coaches.
-In addition, for each session and topic area participants will be joined by academic guest lecturers and faculty, domain experts, experiential educators, and artists from across disciplines, sectors, and the world.
+The program director and facilitator will be with program participants throughout the year as learning coaches.
+In addition, for each session and topic area you will be joined by academic guest lecturers and faculty, domain experts, experiential educators, and artists from across disciplines, sectors, and the world.

 Cultural Leadership is designed to:

-- equip them with the competencies, skills, and conceptual frameworks to navigate the landscape of the Canadian cultural sector
+- equip you with the skills and contextual intelligence to navigate the landscape of the sector

-- develop awareness of and build networks that enable them to succeed
+- develop awareness of networks – and build networks – that enable you to succeed

 Who should apply?

 - have some demonstrated leadership experience, and an ability to recognize opportunities and design and implement solutions

-- are actively pursuing or considering cultural leadership opportunities (roles or projects) of increasing scale and complexity
+- are actively pursuing or considering arts and culture leadership opportunities (roles or projects) of increasing scale and complexity

-- are outspoken, active, and recognized advocates within their respective artistic or cultural communities
+- are outspoken, active, and recognized advocates within their respective communities

 - are willing to take risks, reimagine possibilities, and are curious and eager to learn

 - approach work and relationships with a spirit of sharing and generosity